OpenCoverUI/OpenCover.UI/README.md

 Visual Studio Integration to OpenCover

+The latest release can be downloaded from the VS Gallery: https://visualstudiogallery.msdn.microsoft.com/6950a046-8919-4935-8542-c6f37956f688 or using the Visual Studio extension manager.

 ## Getting started

 Please make sure you install OpenCover and it is generating report before installing the plugin.
 The latest OpenCover release can be found [here](https://github.com/opencover/opencover/releases).